What We Do

 What is an official agency?

-While NDGI and IOGI are privately operated, unlike unlicensed labs, they are required to follow stringent rules and regulations set forth by the USDA.
+While NDGI is privately operated, unlike unlicensed labs, it is required to follow stringent rules and regulations set forth by the USDA.
 All personnel employed at an approved agency must pass an examination and be licensed under the United States Grain Standards Act.
 Equipment at the labs must also meet strict federal standards and be continually check tested and remain in service only if the results of those exams fall within the tight margins established by the Federal Grain Inspection Service.
-Customers can be assured of dependable and accurate grades due to NDGI and IOGI being required to meet the USDA's tough standards.
+Customers can be assured of dependable and accurate grades due to NDGI being required to meet the USDA's tough standards.
 From the fields harvested in North Dakota and Minnesota, to the barges loaded on the Mississippi River, while under supervision of the USDA, our labs can meet all your grain inspection needs.

 What is an official inspection?